portfolio-roy/catalog-of-my-things/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-> Below are some interesting features coming up.

 - [ ] **We would add the functionality to store and retrieve your favourite movies**
 - [ ] **A web dashboard would be available for your use**